Mom’s Classic Potato Salad is an old family favorite. Creamy, and just right!

 Classic Potato Salad

 - Place potatoes in a very large pot of cold water then bring to a boil.
-Boil for 20-30 minutes or until a knife can be inserted all the way into the centers.
+Boil for 20-30 minutes or until a knife can be easily inserted into the centers.

 - Mix dressing ingredients together in a small bowl then set aside.

 - When potatoes are tender, remove to a colander with tongs.
 When cool enough to handle, but still warm, use a paring knife to help peel potatoes then chop into large pieces and place in a large bowl.
 Drizzle 3/4 of the dressing over the warm potatoes then toss to combine.
-Cover then place in the refrigerator for at least 1 hour, or up to overnight.
+Cover then refrigerate for at least 1 hour, or up to overnight.

-- Before serving add remaining dressing to potatoes then add 1/2 cup mayonnaise, chopped hard boiled eggs, and salt.
-Mix to combine, adding more mayonnaise to reach desired consistency.
-Refrigerate until service.
+- When ready to serve, add remaining dressing, 1/2 cup mayonnaise, chopped hard boiled eggs, and salt to potatoes then mix to combine, adding more mayonnaise to reach desired consistency.

 Creamy and SO dreamy, I hope you love this salad as much as my family and I do!